Moving to Tanzania Guide

 You can open a bank account in Tanzania as long as you have a work or residence permit.
 For a private bank account, you will also need confirmation of your employment and a minimum of 50,000 Tanzanian shillings to open the account with.
 Thankfully, all banks use English as well as Swahili in their communications and correspondence.

 Tanzania’s education system is both private and public and includes pre-primary, primary, secondary ordinary, secondary advances and university level.
-The curriculum is standardised, yet due the system being catered towards wealthy families, many children fail to make it to secondary school.
+The curriculum is standardised, yet due to the system being catered toward wealthy families, many children fail to make it to secondary school.
 Children most often drop out in order to help their families and this has increased charity efforts with the aim of achieving improvements in this and other areas of concern.

 The Tanzania school system continues to be a high priority on the government agenda and has subsequently seen much improvement over the years.
 In 2005, education was a key component in achieving the National Strategy for Growth and Reduction of Poverty and the important role education plays in Tanzania’s social and economic development.